YaredBM/ChessGame/README.md

 Play using mouse, voice commands, or keyboard instructions.
 - Dynamic Visuals:
 The game highlights valid moves and updates themes based on player preferences.

+## Chess Game Main Menu Implementation

+This script is responsible for creating the main menu of the chess game.
+It provides players with an interactive and visually appealing interface to customize their gameplay experience.
+The main menu allows players to configure game settings such as game mode, board style, and language before starting the game.

+Features

+1. Game Mode Selection:

+Players can choose between:
+- 1 vs 1: Two players compete on the same device.
+- 1 vs AI: A single player competes against an AI opponent.

+Each mode is represented by an image for easy selection.

+2. Style Customization:

+Players can select from four unique chessboard styles:
+- Baby: A bright and playful design.
+- Wood: A classic wooden look.
+- Spooky: A dark and mysterious theme.
+- Nightly: A sleek and modern aesthetic.

+Styles are shown with preview images, allowing players to visualize their choice.

+3. Language Selection:

+The game supports three languages:
+- English
+- Spanish
+- Turkish

+Players can select their preferred language by clicking on flag icons.

+4. Start Game Functionality:

+Once all selections are made, clicking the "Play" button launches the chess game script (Chess_copy.pyw).

+If any selection is missing, a warning message prompts the player to complete the required choices.

+5. Enhanced User Interface:

+The menu is designed to be fullscreen and uses a consistent theme (#4A646C as the background color) to ensure a polished appearance.

+Decorative corner images and responsive button designs enhance the overall user experience.

+How the Code Works

+Asset Management:
+- Images for game modes, board styles, and languages are loaded dynamically from the assets folder.
+File paths are handled using the os module to ensure compatibility across different operating systems.

+Interactive Widgets:
+- The menu uses Tkinter widgets such as Radiobutton, Label, and Frame to create a clean and interactive layout.
+- Buttons are configured to display images, making the interface intuitive and visually engaging.

+Error Handling:
+- The start_game function ensures that players cannot start the game without selecting all required options (mode, style, and language).
+Missing selections trigger a popup warning using a messagebox.

+Launching the Game:
+- Once selections are complete, the start_game function closes the main menu and launches the chess game (Chess_copy.pyw) using subprocess.Popen.

+Key Components of the Code

+Functions

+1. start_game():
+- Validates user selections (mode, style, language).
+- Closes the main menu and launches the chess game script if all selections are valid.

+2. main_menu():
+- Initializes the main menu window and sets up the GUI components:
+- Game mode, style, and language selection options.
+- A "Play" button for launching the game.
+- Uses Frames, Labels, and Radiobuttons to create a structured and interactive layout.

+Technologies Used

+1. Tkinter: Used for creating the graphical interface and handling user interactions.
+2. Pillow (PIL): Resizes images for buttons and visual elements.
+3. Subprocess: Launches the chess game script in a new process.
+4. OS Module: Dynamically constructs file paths for compatibility across operating systems.